arno-di-loreto/apihandyman.io/_posts/2020-01-15-api-toolbox-jq-and-openapi-part-1.md

 ## Extract data from JSON

 Even beautified and colored, the file is still quite complex to read.
-Indeed, the beautified JSON file is 750 lines long.
+Indeed, the beautified JSON file is around 750 lines long.
 What if we only want to see the info section?
 It's dead simple, we only need to use the `.info` JQ filter on the file with `jq '.info' demo-api-openapi.json` as shown below.
 And you probably already guessed how to get only the API's name (called title in OpenAPI): `.info.title`.

 {% code title:"Only showing the info section or the API's name (title)" language:bash %}
 [apihandyman.io]$ jq '.' demo-api-openapi.json | wc -l
-     750
+     753
 # Beautified JSON is 750 lines long
 [apihandyman.io]$ jq '.info' demo-api-openapi.json
 {